Portuguese conquest of French Guiana: Topaze

 To Yeo's consternation, dawn on 13 January showed a sail approaching from the north.
-This vessel was the French frigate Topaze, a powerful 40-gun vessel that was significantly stronger than any of the British or Portuguese ships in the expeditionary force (the large Infante Dom Pedro having returned to Brazil some time earlier).
-Topaze had been sent from France under Captain Pierre-Nicolas Lahalle to reinforce the Cayenne garrison in December 1808.
-In addition to extra troops and military supplies, Topaze's main cargo was 1,100 barrels of flour, Cayenne suffering from severe food shortages due to the British blockade of the French Caribbean.
+This vessel was the 40-gun French Navy frigate Topaze, which was significantly stronger than any of the British or Portuguese ships in the invasion force (the large Infante Dom Pedro having returned to Brazil some time earlier).
+Topaze had been sent from France under Frigate-captain Pierre-Nicolas Lahalle to reinforce the Cayenne garrison in December 1808.
+In addition to extra troops and military supplies, Topazes main cargo was 1,100 barrels of flour, as the colony was suffering from severe food shortages due to British blockade.
 Lahalle was cautious on approaching Cayenne, and soon spotted Confiance at anchor off the harbour.

 Confiance, as a 20-gun ship armed with short range carronades, was significantly weaker than Topaze; more critically, she was also almost completely uncrewed, as Yeo had removed all but 25 men and two midshipmen for service with the expeditionary force on land.
 If Lahalle closed with the ship, the senior officer, Midshipman George Yeo, the captain's much younger brother, would have no option but to surrender, leaving the landing party cut off and at risk of total defeat.
 Reacting quickly, George Yeo mustered 20 local men, all free black civilians, and pressed them into service to complement his skeleton crew.
 He then sailed from the harbour in an aggressive manner, as if to confront Topaze.
-Lahalle was under instructions to avoid combat if it placed his cargo in jeopardy and assumed that such a small vessel would not approach his frigate unless heavier support was hidden nearby, unwilling to risk losing his ship, he turned and sailed north, rapidly outdistancing Confiance and disappearing over the horizon in the belief that the British had already captured Cayenne.
+Lahalle was under instructions to avoid combat if it placed his cargo in jeopardy and assumed that such a small vessel would not approach his frigate unless heavier support was hidden nearby; unwilling to risk losing his ship, he turned and sailed north, rapidly outdistancing Confiance and disappearing over the horizon in the belief that the British had already captured Cayenne.
 Nine days later, as he neared Guadeloupe, Lahalle was spotted by a genuinely larger British squadron and defeated at the action of 22 January 1809.